rcarrillocruz/hereditary_spherocytosis_detection/README.md

 While usually this review is done by pathologists (by identifying different characteristics of RBCs as shown on the image above), this is a time-consuming procedure, dependent on his skills.

-**HS Detect Web App is a tool developed for early detection of HS online** : you only need to upload a blood smear image of a patient on our web app and, through the use of deep learning (DL) techniques and convolutional neural networks (CNN), you will receive information regarding the chances the patient may or may not have hereditary spherocytosis by checking the presence of spherocytes.
+**HS Detector Web App is a tool developed for early detection of HS online** : you only need to upload a blood smear image of a patient on our web app and, through the use of deep learning (DL) techniques and convolutional neural networks (CNN), you will receive information regarding the chances the patient may or may not have hereditary spherocytosis by checking the presence of spherocytes.

-Both patients and physicians can use HS Detect!
+Both patients and physicians can use HS Detector!

-**DISCLAIMER: HS Detect Web App is not meant to replace diagnosis or confirmation tests of HS.
+**DISCLAIMER: HS Detector Web App is not meant to replace diagnosis or confirmation tests of HS.
 Please consult a medical professional / doctor for further testing and treatment.**

 <div id='id-section3'/>